2007 Backyard Brawl

-The 2007 Pittsburgh vs. West Virginia football game (also known simply as 13–9), or the 2007 Backyard Brawl as the rivalry is named, was a college football game held in Morgantown, West Virginia that marked the 100th Backyard Brawl.
-Unranked and 4–7 Pitt, a 28½ point underdog, pulled the upset over archrival WVU who, coming into the game, was ranked second in the BCS and AP Poll and first in the Coaches' Poll.
-By upsetting West Virginia in the Mountaineers' regular season and home finale, the Panthers knocked WVU out of what had been assured to be their first appearance in a BCS National Championship Game and a shot at their first ever National Championship.
+The 2007 Pittsburgh vs. West Virginia football game (also known simply as 13–9) was a college football game held in Morgantown, West Virginia that marked the 100th Backyard Brawl.
+Unranked and 4–7 Pittsburgh, a 28½ point underdog, pulled the upset over archrival West Virginia which, coming into the game, was ranked second in the Bowl Championship Series (BCS) standings and AP poll and first in the Coaches Poll.
+By upsetting West Virginia in the Mountaineers' regular season and home finale, the Panthers knocked West Virginia out of what had been assured to be their first appearance in a BCS National Championship Game and a shot at their first national championship.
 The game was one of the most important Backyard Brawls in the series history, one of the biggest upsets in both Pittsburgh and West Virginia history, one of the biggest upsets of the season, and was voted as the "Game of the Year" by ESPNU.

 Game summary

 The Mountaineers could never get their high-powered offense going against the Panthers and were hurt by fumbles, missed field goals, and an injury to star quarterback Pat White, who missed most of the game after dislocating his thumb in the second quarter.
 Trailing by one possession late in the fourth quarter, West Virginia twice had the ball in Pitt territory.
-White had just returned but both times failed to convert on fourth down plays.
+Despite White's return, the Mountaineers both times failed to convert on fourth down plays.
 The final Pitt possession saw the underdogs run the ball out of the back of the end zone for an intentional safety as time expired.
 West Virginia's kicker Pat McAfee missed two field goals in the game and Pitt's kicker Conor Lee missed one.